piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 - But:
   > "Did the correct audio survive encoding, transport, routing and decoding?"

-My existing deterministic fixture tooling is currently implemented in Python and works with WAV files rather than live Node.js tracks.
-It has not yet been ported or integrated with `mediasoup-client-wrtc`, and that work remains a future step, but I'm willing to port it to Typescript and add support for live streams (not only fixed audio fixtures) if the opportunity arises in a future new contracting project.
+My existing deterministic fixture tooling currently works with WAV files rather than live Node.js tracks.
+It has not yet been ported or integrated with `mediasoup-client-wrtc`, and that work remains a future step.
+A native TypeScript implementation and support for live streams (not only fixed audio fixtures) remain possible follow-up work.

 A complete implementation would need to bridge two forms of data, reference WAV files and live PCM frames, but the principle is straightforward: